humanbydefinition/code.textmode.art/api/namespaces/loadables/classes/TextmodeVideo.md

 It can be drawn to the canvas via [Textmodifier.image](../../../classes/Textmodifier.md#image).

 A video uploaded currently runs through an adjustable brightness-converter that converts the video frames into a textmode representation using characters.
-Those adjustable options are available via chainable methods on this class.
+Those adjustable options are available via chainable methods on this interface.
 ```javascript
 const t = textmode.create({
     width: 800,